College and University Student Criminal Defense Lawyer — Boston and Cambridge

 The Clerk-Magistrate Hearing: The Most Important Intervention

 For most student criminal charges — fake ID, OUI by citation, drug possession, shoplifting, minor motor vehicle offenses — the case begins with a summons for a clerk-magistrate hearing under M.G.L. c.
 218, § 35A rather than a warrantless arrest.
 This is the most valuable procedural opportunity in the Massachusetts system.
 If the complaint is denied or held in abeyance, no formal complaint issues, no arraignment occurs, and no CORI entry is created.
 Without a CORI entry, the automatic trigger for most university disciplinary proceedings is eliminated — the campus conduct office never learns of the charge through the court system.
+This is the single most important moment in a student’s case.
+See: Massachusetts Show Cause Hearing FAQs and Massachusetts Student Criminal Defense FAQs.

 Common Charges Against Massachusetts Students